SEO Research

 LLMs.txt vs. Robots.txt vs. Structured Data: What Actually Helps AI Discovery in 2026

-A practical breakdown of what robots.txt, structured data, and llms.txt actually do, where each one helps, and what teams should prioritize for AI discovery in 2026.
+A breakdown of what robots.txt, structured data, and llms.txt actually do, and what to prioritize for AI discovery.
+Hint: it's not the new text file.

 llm txt robots txt